Yashu2903/CodeBrief-/README.md

    - Or navigate to a GitHub repository page - the URL will auto-fill
 3. Optionally add a GitHub Personal Access Token for higher rate limits
 4. Click "Fetch Repository Files" to start analyzing
-5. View the list of fetched files and wait for processing to complete
+5. View the list of fetched files
-6. Repository files are stored and ready for LLM processing (coming soon)
+6. (Optional) Enter Hugging Face API key for higher rate limits (free tier works without key)
+7. Click "Generate Resume Points" to create ATS-friendly resume bullet points
+8. Copy the generated resume points to your clipboard

 ## Permissions

-- `storage`: Used to save repository files, preferences, and GitHub tokens
+- `storage`: Used to save repository files, preferences, and API tokens
 - `activeTab`: Used to interact with the current tab and detect GitHub repositories
 - `https://api.github.com/*`: Required for fetching repository files via GitHub API
 - `https://github.com/*`: Required for detecting repositories on GitHub pages
+- `https://router.huggingface.co/*`: Required for AI-powered resume point generation (FREE)

 ## Manifest Version